kconf001/OEAS895/Confesor_CapstoneProject/README.md

 ### **Instructions**
 Full details can be found below.
 Make sure all files are in the same directory!
 ### <em> Downloading Data</em>
+Data Access can be found in the DataAccess.docx files.
-.nc files have been provided in the GitHub Repository Instructions are included below for download directly from CMEMs.
+Instructions are included below for download directly from CMEMs.

 **In Anaconda Powershell Prompt: Need to install the motuclient in order to download CMEMS data (Need an account first!) https://data.marine.copernicus.eu/products**